pnp/cli-microsoft365/docs/docs/user-guide/using-own-identity.md

 This tutorial will walk you through how to create your own Azure AD application with permissions restricted to only read information about SharePoint Online Site Collections and how to use this custom application with the CLI for Microsoft 365.

+!!!info
+    We have provided scripts to automate the provisioning of custom identities at the end of this tutorial

 ## Register Azure AD application in your tenant

 We first need to register a new Azure AD application in your tenant, to do this we will need to navigate to the [Azure Portal](https://portal.azure.com).